The Insecurity Cure

 Insecurity keeps us captive in our lives.
-The fear of not being enough or what other people think, chains us from self-expression and the ability to BE in our lives.
-Rather than hyper vigilantly assessing how we are perceived by others, there is a cure to this internal prison that keeps us from enjoying our lives and ourselves.
+The fear of not being enough or what other people think chains us from self-expression and the ability to BE in our lives.
+Rather than hyper vigilantly assessing how we are perceived by others, there is a cure for this internal prison that keeps us from enjoying our lives and ourselves.
 The cure takes time and practice, but it is so worth it.

 Like many people, I developed from insecure parents and didn’t know any other way to live other than to be afraid of people on some level.